anass98h/porject_PTZ/README.md

 # porject_PTZ
-to do code :
+to-do code :
-mutie camera where each amera postion id deffrent by (1 cm) bring back pring cordenets imlement mutie camera with slider for the number of cameras bring back the main view to a peur panoramic
+multi-camera where each camera position id deffrent by (1 cm) bring back pring cordenets imlement mutie camera with slider for the number of cameras bring back the main view to a peur panoramic